Early Muslim–Meccan conflict

-The early Muslim–Meccan conflict refer to a series of raids in which the Islamic prophet Muhammad and his companions participated.
-The raids were generally offensive and carried out to gather intelligence or seize the trade goods of caravans financed by the Quraysh.
+The early Muslim–Meccan conflict refers to a series of raids, in which the Islamic prophet Muhammad and his companions participated.
+The raids were generally offensive and carried out to seize trade goods of caravans of the Quraysh.
 His followers were also impoverished.
 The raids were intended to harm the economy and in turn the offensive capabilities of Mecca by Muhammad.
-He also broke an Arab tradition of not attacking one's own kinsmen by raiding caravans.
-The Muslims felt that the raids were justified and that God gave them permission to defend against the Meccans' persecution of Muslims.
+The Muslims felt that the raids were justified in that the items being sold in the caravans were their own items, stolen by the Meccans when they had migrated to Medina.

 Background

 Muhammad's followers suffered from poverty after fleeing persecution in Mecca and migrating with Muhammad to Medina.
 Their Meccan persecutors seized their wealth and belongings left behind in Mecca.

 Beginning in January 623, some of the Muslims resorted to the tradition of raiding the Meccan caravans that traveled along the eastern coast of the Red Sea from Mecca to Syria.
 Communal life was essential for survival in desert conditions, as people needed support against the harsh environment and lifestyle.
 The tribal grouping was thus encouraged by the need to act as a unit.
 This unity was based on the bond of kinship by blood.
 People of Arabia were either nomadic or sedentary, the former constantly traveling from one place to another seeking water and pasture for their flocks, while the latter settled and focused on trade and agriculture.
 The survival of nomads (or Bedouins) was also partially dependent on raiding caravans or oases, thus they saw this as no crime.